 Both paid search and organic search tend to see more inbound calls as opposed to form submissions.
 In fact, for both organic and paid, our data highlighted that calls saw a 2% conversion rate on average while form submissions only saw a 1% conversion rate.

 There are many channels that are perfect for legal marketing professionals to take advantage of.
 But before we look at what they are, and how they can grow revenue, here are a few things to consider first:

 If you’re a marketing professional, you’ll know what a marketing funnel, or buyer’s journey is and that you can’t market without one.

 Understanding your users’ touchpoints is vital to deciphering which channels, content and campaigns are working best.
 Whether they’re driving awareness, supporting your user to consider your product or services, or even making the final decision, it’s vital to understand the role each channel and content piece plays independently and as part of a whole.

-There’s no point spending thousands of dollars on paid advertising, if the user experience on your site is poor.
+There’s no point in spending thousands of dollars on paid advertising if the user experience on your site is poor.
 A strong website is essential to improving your legal marketing efforts.
 From increasing brand awareness to improving lead quality, a website filled with helpful content and strong calls to action can really help drive your user through the funnel.

 And that’s what we want, right?